fohrloop/granite-tools/docs/scoring-key-efforts.md

 The full process is:

 1. **Granite config file (yaml)**: Create a keyboard configuration yaml file.
-2. **Initial order**: Create initial order with `granite-scorer-baseline`.
+2. **Initial bigram ranking**: Create initial ranking/ordering with `granite-bigram-ranking-initial`.
-3. **View the initial order** (optional): Use the `granite-scorer-view` view or fine tune the initial order.
+3. **View the initial order** (optional): Use the `granite-bigram-ranking-view` view or fine tune the initial order.
 4. **Create comparison file**.
-Use the `granite-scorer-compare`  to create comparisons of different key sequences.
+Use the `granite-bigram-compare`  to create comparisons of different key sequences.
 5. **Create bigram (and unigram) ranking file** using `python create_ngram_ranking.py <some.compare.pickle>`.
 The output file will be called `some.compare.ranking`.
-6. **Create bigram (and unigram) score ratio file** using `granite-ngram-score-ratio-template` and filling up the template.
+6. **Create bigram (and unigram) score ratio file** using `granite-bigram-score-ratio-template` and filling up the template.
 7. **Create bigram (and unigram) scores** based on score ratios
 8. **Create trigram scoring file**: Hint: use `granite-trigram-score-template` for creating the trigram scoring template.
 9. **Fit the trigram coefficients**: Use `granite-trigram-score-fit` to fit the trigram coefficients.

 > [!TIP]
-> You can actually use the `granite-scorer-view`  at _any point_ to make adjustments to a ngram ranking file if you wish.
+> You can actually use the `granite-bigram-ranking-view`  at _any point_ to make adjustments to a ngram ranking file if you wish.

 ### (1) Granite config file (yaml)

 Create a keyboard configuration yaml file.
-Copy the `examples/keyseq_effort.yml` and use it as a base.
+Copy the `examples/config.yml` and use it as a base.

-### (2) Initial order
+### (2) Initial bigram ranking

-Create initial order with `granite-scorer-baseline`.
+Create initial ordering for the bigrams (and unigrams) with `granite-bigram-ranking-initial`.
 This takes approximately 4.5 hours (16 keys per side).

-Tip: It's possible to use the `granite-scorer-view` also with partial initial order file (e.g. if you find something that's a bit off while working with `granite-scorer-baseline`).
+Tip: It's possible to use the `granite-bigram-ranking-view` also with partial initial order file (e.g. if you find something that's a bit off while working with `granite-bigram-ranking-initial`).

 **Usage**:

 ```
-❯ granite-scorer-baseline <ngram-ranking-file> <config-file-yml>
+❯ granite-bigram-ranking-initial <ngram-ranking-file> <config-file-yml>
 ```

 where `<ngram-ranking-file>` is the path to the output file (created by the app) and `<config-file-yml>` is path to the granite configuration file created in step 1.